-- Parental consent will be sought by completion of the photograph consent form and information stored in central spreadsheet. - Volunteers must seek the authorisation of the class teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - Only the pupil's first name will be used with an image if necessary - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought by completion of the photograph consent form and information stored in central spreadsheet.
+Office staff update and amend. - Volunteers must seek the authorisation of the class teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - Only the pupil's first name will be used with an image if necessary - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.